Software

 Platform Limitations

-There are several constraints and technical requirements:
+There are several constraints as per the reviews and technical requirements:

 • An API key is mandatory to use any character; there is no built-in LLM.